datacamp/pythonwhat/docs/source/simple_tests/test_object.md

 `test_object()` enables you to test whether a student correctly defined an object.

-As explained on the [wiki home](https://github.com/datacamp/pythonwhat/wiki), both the student's submission as well as the solution code are executed, in separate processes. `test_object()` looks at these processes and checks if the object specified in `name` is available in the student process.
+As explained on the [docs home](/Home.md), both the student's submission as well as the solution code are executed, in separate processes. `test_object()` looks at these processes and checks if the object specified in `name` is available in the student process.
 Next, it checks whether the object in the student and solution process correspond.
 In case of a failure along the way, `test_object()` will generate a meaningful feedback message that you can override.

 ### Example 1